 Listen carefully now, my version of this Puppy Chow Recipe is not for the faint of heart.
 You will never find weak puppy chow in my kitchen.
 You know what I mean?
 The stuff that is so thinly coated with chocolate and peanut butter that the powdered sugar barely sticks to it?
 Not on my watch.
 I want clumps, and globs, and hunks, and chunks of chocolate-peanut buttery goodness.

+Every step in making this recipe is so beautiful, I had to share some process shots with you!
 Start by melting equal parts of chocolate (semi-sweet or dark) and peanut butter together.
 (Look at that picture up there, seriously look).
 If you want it to be dairy free, just use dairy-free chocolate chips!

 This step is absolutely crucial.
-I am not into sickenly sweet desserts, so I like to use as little powdered sugar as possible.
+I am not into sickeningly sweet desserts, so I like to use as little powdered sugar as possible.
 If you add the powdered sugar while the mixture is still warm it will soak right in and won’t help separate the chunks at all.
 Making sure your mixture is slightly cooled will mean you can use less powdered sugar!